 Most people would like a generously spaced bathroom with tons of room to place the key services such as the toilet and sink without restrictions.
 While this is possible in fantasy bathrooms found on home shows, most real-world bathrooms, even those considered large, must account for every square and linear inch in order to make everything properly work together.
 Moving the toilet a few inches in one direction might mean that you can't put in that double-basin sink and 48-inch vanity you've been dreaming about.

 A toilet placed too close to a bathtub or sink will impact users of both the toilet and the bathtub, and may entirely bar some users from entering the bathroom.
 When subsequent buyers view the arrangement, improper spacing may affect their offering price.
 Bathroom fixtures are difficult to move around once they have been installed.
 So, it is vitally important to get your bathroom's floor plan right the first time.

-Local building codes are silent on matters of recommended optimal spacing of toilets, sinks, bathtubs, and showers.
+Local building codes are often silent on matters of recommended optimal spacing of toilets, sinks, bathtubs, and showers.
 Minimums may be found in the code, but these minimums can often be meager for real-world use.